NOAA-EMC/UPP/docs/UserGuide/CustomizingTheUPP/AddNewVariable.rst

 Example Procedure: Steps for adding a new variable ‘TG3’
 ===========================================================

 This example adds TG3 to the UPP.
-TG3 is the averaged climatology of surface temperature, which the land surface models (LSMs) use to specify bottom soil temperature, where the depth of the bottom is LSM dependent.
+TG3 is the averaged climatology of surface temperature, which the land surface models (LSMs) use to specify bottom soil temperature, where the depth of the bottom is LSM-dependent.
 For this example, a depth of 500cm is used.

 - This example illustrates adding a new variable from GFS output that will be read into UPP and directly output into the Grib2 output files (i.e., no additional computations/calculations